weaveworks/weave/ipam/ipam.md

 sending the same request twice, and to match up donations against requests.
 Donations do not state why they were sent.

-Allocator broadcasts its own state any time the has-free flag changes, or when it reclaims a leak.
+Allocator broadcasts its own entry in the CRDT any time its has-free state or set of reservations changes.

-## External interface
+## External command interface

 IPAM exposes an interface so programs such as the `weave` script can call upon it to perform functions.
 This interface operates over the